 Those reactions in which two compounds react by an exchange of ions to form two new compounds are called double displacement reactions.
 In double replacement reactions, the positive ions exchange negative ion partners.
+Many double displacement reactions occur between ionic compounds that are dissolved in water.
 A double replacement reaction is represented by the general equation.

 AB + CD → AD + CB

 In a double displacement reaction, atoms from two different compounds switch places.
 The reactants are two compounds and the products are two different compounds.
-Double displacement reactions can also be called double replacement reactions.
+For example:

 Fe2O3 + 6HCl → 2FeCl3 + 3H2O

 Double displacement reactions can be further classified as neutralization and precipitation reactions.

 The acid-base reaction results in the formation of salt (neutral in nature) and water.
 For example